stestoltz/Numbrix/README.md

 ## File Formatting

-First line is size, n, of the matrix
+First line is size, n, of the matrix.

 The next rest of the file consists of n lines that have n entries of numbers with commas seperating them, including a trailing comma.
 Empty spaces can be written as empty space or 0.

     9